Airlie Beach & The Whitsundays

 a girl in a sundress and hat at the hillinlet viewpoint overlooking a river delta with sand formations

-Hill Inlet is the jewel of Whitehaven Beach, a lookout where the tide paints the sand and water into swirling patterns you won’t believe are real.
+Hill Inlet Lookout is the jewel of Whitehaven Beach, where the tide paints the sand and water into swirling patterns you won’t believe are real.
 From the top, you get a full view of bright turquoise channels weaving through pure white silica sand, shifting slightly every day with the tide.
 It’s one of the most photographed spots in the Whitsundays and an absolute must-do on any Whitehaven Beach visit.
 Whether you sail in or join a day trip, the Hill Inlet lookout delivers that “yep, this is why everyone talks about the Whitsundays” moment.

 a skydiving instructor and tandem partner jumping out of an airplane with the plane in the background and blue skies